 - Apply both leave-in conditioners and styling products on soaking wet hair.
 This will allow you to detangle more easily and comb the product through your coily hair thoroughly

-- Coily hair tends to need more moisture, so make sure you go in with moisturizing hair products, such as a cream, before your stylers.
+- Coily hair tends to need more moisture.
+Make sure you go in with moisturizing hair products, such as a cream, before your stylers.
 Something rich like our Oil-in-Cream is great to really quench your coils

 - If you want to style your coily hair’s edges, use a little bit more of our Fixer to smooth them back or create unique designs

 Styling coily hair is easier when it’s in the best condition it can be.
-Maintaining the right protein moisture balance is key to ensure your results are the best they can be.
+Maintaining the right protein moisture balance is key to ensure optimal results.

-Since coily hair is washed less often, you might want to consider refreshing them in between washes, in order for your style to last longer.
+Since coily hair is washed less often, you might want to consider refreshing it in between washes, in order for your style to last longer.
 The best products for coily hair include:

-- If your scalp is feeling itchy or dry, use a soothing scalp treatment like our Scalp Stimulating Booster and massage it at your roots
+- If your scalp is feeling itchy or dry, use a soothing scalp treatment.
+Our Scalp Stimulating Booster massages into your roots to promote healthy tresses

 - Use a moisturizing spray to keep your coily hair hydrated.
-You can use our Moisture Memory Reactivator, or if you feel that’s too light for you mix a dollop of oil-in-cream with water in a spray bottle and use that instead.
+You can use our Moisture Memory Reactivator.
+Or, if you feel that’s too light for you, you may want to mix a dollop of our Oil-in-Cream with water in a spray bottle and use that instead.
 Don’t be shy while you are spritzing, you want to make sure you’re using enough product to reach all hair sections!